-The import conditions of the Isle of Man require that sheep for export from Great Britain for breeding and production must comply with the same movement rules as those currently in place for the movement of sheep between holdings in Great Britain, namely:
+The import conditions of the Isle of Man require that sheep for export from Great Britain must comply with the following requirements:

-- (a) Residency - The animals for export must have been resident on the holding of origin for at least 20 days prior to export or since birth; - (b) Standstill No foot and mouth disease susceptible livestock may have moved on to the holding of origin during the previous 20 days in the case of pigs or, in the case of ruminants, the previous 6 days (England & Wales) or previous 13 days (Scotland), except for certain specified movements which are permitted without triggering a standstill. - (c) Transport Transport vehicles must be cleansed and disinfected.
+- (a) Residency The animals for export must have been resident on the holding of origin for at least 20 days prior to export or since birth; - (b) Standstill No foot and mouth disease susceptible livestock may have moved on to the holding of origin during the previous 20 days in the case of pigs or, in the case of ruminants, the previous 6 days (England & Wales) or previous 13 days (Scotland), except for certain specified movements which are permitted without triggering a standstill. - (c) Transport Transport vehicles must be cleansed and disinfected.
 A certificate issued prior to loading the animals for transport to The Isle of Man to say that the vehicle is approved to transport livestock is only required if the holding/area of origin is under Animal Health restrictions, and then only if specified in the licence issued under the Order.

-Before signing Part II of 1139SUP, the Official Veterinarian should check the validity of the owner's/agent's declaration by reference to the farm movement records and where appropriate the vehicle cleansing and disinfection certificate.
+Before signing Part II of 3486SUP, the Official Veterinarian should check the validity of the owner's/agent's declaration by reference to the farm movement records and where appropriate the vehicle cleansing and disinfection certificate.